oluwadamilarey/my_blog/src/content/blog/encoders.md

 ## Ever Wondered How AI Can Create New Faces That Don't Actually Exist?

 Or how it can transform your pet photos into eye melting art?
-Behind many of these computer wizardry lies a clever piece of AI technology called a Variational Autoencoder (VAE). so come along now, let me try to break this down in a way that won't make your head spin!
+Behind many of these computer wizardry lies a clever piece of AI technology called a Variational Autoencoder (VAE). so please come along now, let me try to break this down in a way that won't make your head spin!

 ## The Photography Darkroom Analogy